 Sensient's Board of Directors has direct oversight on management's risk assessments and implementation of appropriate risk management policies and guidelines, including risks related to labor and human rights and all related regulatory or environmental, health, and safety (EHS) matters.
 The Board of Directors is responsible for our human rights policy.
-Management responsibilities related to labor and human rights within operations and the supply chain are directed through our Corporate Human Resources, EHS, and Regulatory teams.
-Each plays an important role in communicating expectations, responding to changes in risk factors and regulation, and tracking compliance.
+Management responsibilities related to labor and human rights within operations and the supply chain are directed through our corporate Human Resources, EHS, and Regulatory teams with support from procurement personnel and our supply chain sustainability analyst.
+Each team plays an important role in communicating expectations, responding to changes in risk factors and regulation, and tracking compliance.
 Additional details on governance and risk management can be found in our 'Corporate Governance, Legal Compliance, And Risk Oversight' section.